Get your graduation gear!

 Official Cording for Academic Honors will take place on stage during the Commencement Ceremony.
 The cords are in recognition of academic excellence based on cumulative grade point average on all courses taken at Texas A&M University-Corpus Christi, excluding courses taken pass/no pass or credit/no credit. *Honor students must have completed at least forty-five undergraduate semester hours at this institution.
 The following honors are awarded at A&M-Corpus Christi:

 Eligibility and Award Status

 - Summa Cum Laude - the silver honor cord is awarded to graduates whose cumulative grade point average is 3.9 and above

 - Magna Cum Laude - the blue honor cord is awarded to graduates whose cumulative grade point average is within the range of 3.7 to 3.899

 - Cum Laude - the green honor cord is awarded to graduates whose cumulative grade point average is within the range of 3.5 to 3.699

-* The honors presented during the ceremony are calculated on the student's cumulative grade point average for the semester prior to filing for graduation.
+* The honors presented during the ceremony are calculated on the student's cumulative grade point average for the semester prior to graduation.
 Official honors designation, which includes the calculation of the current semester's grades, will be indicated on the final transcript and diploma.

 Honor Societies' Medallions and Cords